 - Sludge value percentage is 1.2

 In case of heavy faults, the oil temperature increases suddenly to high values.
 In this case, it should not lose its properties to avoid flashover.

 Transformer Oil Filtration:

-Being a mineral oil, even fresh oil has certain level of acidity, which when it comes in contact with the air, reacts, creating sludge.
+Being a mineral oil, even fresh oil has a certain level of acidity, which when it comes in contact with the air, reacts, creating sludge.
 At higher temperatures, the activity is faster.
-Secondly, being mineral oil, it has a tendency to absorb moisture, which in turns reduces the dielectric strength of transformer oil.
+Secondly, being mineral oil, it has a tendency to absorb moisture, which in turn reduces the dielectric strength of transformer oil.

 The most important job of filtration is

 - To improve the Insulation Resistance of the Transformer oil.